voaabc/data/_posts/2019-05-01-DevOps-Gitlab.md

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"

-to set your account's default identity.
+to set your account s default identity.
 Omit --global to set the identity only in this repository.

 fatal: unable to auto-detect email address (got 'root@gitlab.(none)')